 I don’t know why I’m so nervous.
 Just hit publish.
-Doitdoitdoitdoit.
-Ugh, and unfortunately when I get nervous, I get the nervous shits.
+Do it.
+Doitdoitdoit.
+Ugh.
+Unfortunately when I get nervous, I get the nervous shits.
 I’ve been dealing with this since 2003, and it gets bad.
-Because there are so many different types of nervous…the nervous-nervous, the happy-nervous, the excited-nervous, the sick-to-your-stomach nervous, the sad-nervous, the angry-nervous, the I’m-about-to-do-something-stupid-nervous, the I-just-did-something-super-stupid-nervous…
+Who knew there were so many different types of nervous?
+There’s the nervous-nervous, the happy-nervous, the excited-nervous, the sick-to-your-stomach nervous, the sad-nervous, the angry-nervous, the I’m-about-to-do-something-stupid-nervous, the I-just-did-something-super-stupid-nervous…

 I have kept a journal since I was in the 3rd grade.
 I can tell you everything I did, everything I wore, everything I ate, every boy who so much as LOOKED at me, from 1988-2000.
-I had a bit of a problem documenting my college years, as drinking, partying and making poor life choices took up all of my available free time (I am still convinced these three things serve as the only real purpose for higher education; society’s futile way of trying to flush the idiot out of you before you enter the real world) and I’ve been struggling to pick it up ever since.
+I had a bit of a problem documenting my college years; it appears drinking, partying and making poor life choices took up all of my available free time (I am convinced these three things serve as the main purpose for higher education; society’s futile way of trying to flush the idiot out of you before you enter the real world) and I’ve been struggling to pick it up ever since.

-Oh, I tried.
-And each time ended the same: I lied to myself.
+But I’ve tried.
+And each attempt ended the same: I lied to myself.
 On paper.
-My hand would write things, and my eyes would stare at the half-truths on the page in disbelief, wondering WTF was wrong with my hand.
+My hand would write things, and my eyes would stare at the half-truths on the page in disbelief, wondering what the fuck was wrong with my hand.
 What was I trying to do, rewrite history?
-It was like my hand thought my actual feelings and experiences were too stupid, too embarrassing, too awful to put them in writing.
-Because that would make them real.
-My hand was scared of my head, scared of reality.
+It was like my hand thought my actual feelings and experiences were too stupid, too embarrassing, too awful to put down in writing.
+Because that?
+That would make them real.
+My hand was horrified by my head, avoiding reality.
 So I just started keeping all of my thoughts and experiences upstairs, in my tiny secret garden of a brain.
-Eventually, it becomes like that time you tried to stuff your 32-year-old self into your 22-year-old jeans.
+Eventually, it became like that time you tried to stuff your 32-year-old self into your 22-year-old jeans.
 You’re faced with the reality that you need to find a new home for about 10 years of acquired body.

 So the other fork in the road was born from the collective droppings of my overstuffed mind.
 But it was not alive.
 Each day I clicked on my home page and the bold words Nothing Found screamed, “Hey YOU, this thing isn’t going to write itself.”
 And then days turned to weeks and weeks to months.
 I am positive that months could turn into years.
 I try to avoid nervous poo-creating activities as much as possible, but I do realize I have to start somewhere, even if my somewhere is as pointless at this.
 I don’t know if this will fix anything.
 I don’t even know what’s broken.
 But it’s worth a shot.